souma9830/GrowEasy/README.md

 - **Column names are never consistent.** One vendor calls it `"Full Name"`, another uses `"Name"`, a third splits it into `"First Name"` and `"Last Name"`.
 - **Data is messy.** Phone numbers come with country codes, dashes, parentheses, or spaces.
 Emails are mixed in with notes.
 - **Manual mapping does not scale.** Asking users to manually map 15+ columns every time they import a file is a poor user experience.
+- **No organizational structure.** Flat import flows lack the concept of projects or workspaces, making it difficult to track which leads came from which campaign or source.

 ### The AI-Based Solution

-GrowEasy uses **Google Gemini** to semantically understand the _intent_ of each CSV column — not just its header text.
+GrowEasy uses **Google Gemini 2.5 Flash** to semantically understand the intent of each CSV column — not just its header text.
 The AI reads sample data, infers which CRM field each column maps to, and extracts normalized values from every row.
 This means a CSV with columns named in Hindi, abbreviated, or completely unconventional will still import correctly.

+Project workspaces allow users to group imports logically.
+Every import is associated with a project, and the full import history is accessible from the project sidebar — all stored in MongoDB, with no external file storage required.

 ### Assignment Objective